-Apple is actually playing catch-up on the durability front; Samsung has offered water- and dust-resistant flagship phones for a few years.
-Still, for those die-hard Apple smartphone fans out there, it's nice to know that the iPhone 7 and iPhone 7 Plus can survive an accidental spill or dunk.
+Apple is actually playing catch-up on the durability front, since Samsung has offered water- and dust-resistance on its flagship phones for a few years.
+Still, it's nice to know that the iPhone 7 Plus can survive a little water.

-Apple is known for being a bit stingy when it comes to storage space, providing a meager 16GB of storage on entry-level iPhones for years now.
-That's why we're thrilled to see Apple nixing the 16GB storage option with the iPhone 7 and 7 Plus; both phones' base models will include 32GB of internal storage.
+Apple is known for being a bit stingy about storage space, giving up a meager 16GB of storage on entry-level iPhones for years now.
+That's why we're thrilled to see the company nixing the 16GB storage option with the iPhone 7 Plus; this device comes with 32GB of internal storage for the base model.

-That's a perk for business users, especially for people who use their personal phone as their work phone.
-You'll no longer be forced to choose between your music collection and your work files when you run out of storage space.
-And if you need even more space, you can shell out for the 128GB or 256GB models.
+That's a perk for business users, especially if you use your personal phone as your work phone.
+No longer will you be forced to choose between your MP3 collection and your work files when you run out of storage space.
+And if you need even more space, you can shell out for 64GB, 128GB or 256GB models.

 [Read more: iPhone 6s Review: Is It Good for Business?]

 The familiar 3.5mm headphone jack — the same one you'll find on virtually every other smartphone, tablet and laptop computer — is absent on the iPhone 7.
 Presumably, Apple nixed the feature in order to cram better hardware or a bigger battery into this year's model without adding bulk.
 You can still connect headphones in a couple of ways, though.

 For starters, Apple includes its own wired headphones (called "EarPods") that plug right into the Lightning charging port on the bottom of the phone.
 Unfortunately, the headphones don't feel very comfortable to me, since they're hard and don't fit the shape of my ears.